 Visiting Victoria Falls

 An iconic Southern Africa destination is within reach if you are already visiting South Africa – Victoria Falls.
-Whilst we specialize in South African holidays, we have researched and visited this popular tourist destination and can assist with booking an extension to visit Victoria Falls.
+Whilst we specialize in South African holidays, we have researched and visited this popular tourist destination and can assist with booking an extension to include visiting Victoria Falls.
 Here are our impressions and recommendations for the area.

 We recommend a 2-3-night stay in the Victoria Falls area.
 You have the option of staying on the Zimbabwe or Zambia side (more about that below).
 You can also fly in to either country to access this area: Victoria Falls, Zimbabwe or Livingstone, Zambia.

-Activities while in the Victoria Falls area
+Activities while visiting Victoria Falls area

 Seeing Victoria Falls by helicopter is the only way you can get a sense of the scale of this natural wonder.
 A bit pricey, but worthwhile.